Home » 21 Day New Zealand Self Drive Tour Packages »

 Stay 2 nights in Abel Tasman.

-Today, enjoy a boat cruise into Abel Tasman National Park, where you can relax on the hot golden sand or enjoy a day walk.
+Today, enjoy a boat cruise into Abel Tasman National Park, where you can relax on the hot golden sand, or enjoy a day walk.
 Take in the natural beauty and enjoy!

 Relax in style with the best view of the Abel Tasman National Park from comfortable seats around tables on upper and lower decks with an Abel Tasman cruise.
 Featuring a café and bar on board.
 Let the friendly hosts introduce you to the stories of the landscape.